datarobot-community/terraform-provider-datarobot/docs/index.md

   # Instructions for getting an API Key
   # https://docs.datarobot.com/en/docs/platform/account-mgmt/acct-settings/api-key-mgmt.html#api-key-management
   #
-  # The Terraform provider requires an environment variable DATAROBOT_API_KEY
+  # The Terraform provider requires an environment variable DATAROBOT_API_TOKEN
-  # export DATAROBOT_API_KEY="the API Key value here"
+  # export DATAROBOT_API_TOKEN="the API Key value here"
   #
   # (Optional) The Endpoint of the DataRobot API can be configured using the environment variable
   # export DATAROBOT_ENDPOINT="the API endpoint value here"